Near Vertical Startup During International Relocation

 Results

 Relocation and consolidation of factory lines across international borders without internal staff support.
-Flexible, detailed moving plan that anticipates challenges
+Developing a flexible, detailed moving plan that anticipated possible challenges

-Engineering study to determine how/if relocated equipment should function in new plant
+Performing an engineering study to determine if/how relocated equipment should function in the U.S. plant

-Resolution of ingredient delivery issues from previous plant
+Resolving ingredient delivery issues from the previous plant

-Conducting construction necessary to consolidate lines, including development of master plan and vendor management
+Facilitating construction required to consolidate lines, including development of a master plan and vendor management

 Improved efficiencies achieved in new lines

-Engineering manager free to focus on his job thanks to his trust in Polytron
+Freed up the engineering manager to focus on his job because of his trust in Polytron

 The Project